-On this day in 1992, guitarist Eddie Hazel sadly succumbed to liver failure.
+On this day in 1950, guitarist Eddie Hazel was born.
 As a member of George Clinton‘s P-Funk crew, Hazel was responsible for some of funk’s most memorable guitar riffs’, including his masterpiece, the title track to the 1971 Funkadelic release Maggot Brain.
 Sporting a fly wide-brimmed hat, a unitard, and stylish cape, Hazel fit right in with the multi-colored mayhem that packed the stage whenever Parliament-Funkadelic played a show.
 For the young Hazel, those early days working with George Clinton and company were pure magic, an around-the-clock party out of any musician’s wildest fantasies.
 But if his mother, Grace Cook, had had her way, none of that would have ever happened.

 Though her son Eddie was born in the Bronx borough of New York, his mother didn’t want her son growing up in the crime-infested NYC of the late sixties and moved her family to Plainfield, New Jersey.
 Young Hazel filled his days with endless hours of guitar practice, forming his own group in his early teens with his friend Billy “Bass” Nelson.
 When Hazel’s bass-playing partner in crime joined George Clinton’s touring version of The Parliaments, Clinton and Nelson spent days trying to convince Grace to let Eddie go with them before she finally relented.
 While the name “Funkadelic” originally was used for The Parliaments backing band, legal issues resulted in the name and players being spun off into a separate entity.